10th October 2019 is World Mental Health Day, hosted by the World Federation of Mental Health. This year’s theme is ‘Dignity’.

-There are many people out there that perhaps do not understand mental health; and their views, feelings or judgements can make it difficult for those suffering with mental health to seek the professional help they may need.
+There are many people out there that perhaps do not understand mental health; and their views, feelings or judgments can make it difficult for those suffering from mental health to seek the professional help they may need.
 Sadly, stigmatising and discriminatory treatment can be upsetting for the person experiencing the illness, which can lead to additional issues such as low confidence and low self-esteem.

 This month at Pinnacle, we’re focussing on the stigma attached to mental health and to understand what we can do to help.
 We conducted an anonymous survey amongst some of our clients, suffering from a variety of mental health issues.
 We asked them how they cope with the stigma attached to their illness; here’s what some of them said:

 How do you cope with the stigma attached to mental health in your everyday life?

 “I’ve never been directly insulted or discriminated against as most people wouldn’t know about my personal situation.
 It’s more comments that are made in passing about mental health that impact me.
 So the key for me is not to take it too personally.
 Everyone has an opinion and it’s important to not let the view of one person completely snowball your thoughts.
 I’m pretty open with friends and family about what’s going on for me, and they are all very caring and trustworthy, which helps me to feel supported.
 I would like to think that having this support network means that one person’s judgment won’t mess up my day”